Anna Nicole Smith: Birth of daughter

-A psychiatrist said she met with Smith in April 2006 at Cedars-Sinai Medical Center in Los Angeles while she was pregnant with her daughter, and that she believed that Smith had borderline personality disorder, and was addicted to prescription medications.
+A psychiatrist who met with Smith in April 2006 stated that she believed Smith had borderline personality disorder and was addicted to prescription medications.

 On June 1, 2006, Smith announced her pregnancy in a video clip on her official website.
-She gave birth to a daughter, Dannielynn, on September 7, 2006, in New Providence, The Bahamas.
-In an interview on CNN's Larry King Live after the death of Smith's son, attorney Howard K. Stern said that he and Smith had been in a relationship for "a very long time" and said he was the father.
-Entertainment photographer Larry Birkhead claimed that he was the baby's father and filed a lawsuit to establish paternity.
-The Bahamian birth certificate recorded the father as Stern.
+She gave birth to a daughter, Dannielynn, on September 7, 2006, in New Providence, Commonwealth of the Bahamas.
+In an interview on CNN's Larry King Live after the death of Smith's son, attorney Howard K. Stern said that he and Smith had been in a relationship for "a very long time" and said he was Dannielynn's father.
+Entertainment photographer Larry Birkhead claimed that he was Dannielynn's father and filed a lawsuit to establish paternity.
+The Bahamian birth certificate listed Stern as the father.

-A judge in the United States ordered that DNA paternity tests be performed to determine Dannielynn's biological father.
-Following Smith's death, Birkhead's attorney asked for an emergency DNA sample to be taken from Smith's body.
+A judge in the United States ordered DNA paternity tests to determine Dannielynn's biological father.
+After Smith's death, Birkhead's attorney asked for an emergency DNA sample to be taken from Smith's body.
 The request was denied by a judge who ordered that her body be preserved until February 20.

 On February 9, 2007, Zsa Zsa Gabor's husband, Frédéric Prinz von Anhalt, stated that he had had a decade-long affair with Smith and could potentially be the father of her daughter.
 Smith's former bodyguard and chef, Alexander Denk, also claimed that he had an affair with Smith and that he, too, was potentially the father.

-After Smith's death, the TMZ website reported that she had been given a prescription for methadone under a false name while she was in her eighth month of pregnancy.
-The Medical Board of California launched a review into the matter.
+After Smith's death, TMZ reported that she had been given a prescription for methadone under a false name while she was in her eighth month of pregnancy.
+The Medical Board of California launched a review.
 The prescribing doctor, Sandeep Kapoor, said the treatment he had administered was "sound and appropriate".

-In April 2007, a Bahamian judge ruled that DNA tests had established Birkhead as the biological father.
-Birkhead subsequently applied for an amended birth certificate listing him as Dannielynn's father, paving the way for him to obtain a passport for the baby to leave with him for the United States.
+In April 2007, a Bahamian judge ruled that DNA tests had established Birkhead as Dannielynn's biological father.
+Birkhead applied for an amended birth certificate listing him as the father, paving the way for him to obtain a passport for the baby to leave for the United States.
 Stern did not contest the DNA results or the ruling, and Birkhead returned to the United States with the baby.
 Smith's mother, Virgie Arthur, appealed the ruling, but her appeal was denied and she was ordered to pay costs.